 One of the biggest reason employee conflicts arise is because neither person knows who’s in charge, and both employees want to take the reins in lieu of acknowledging the other person’s leadership.
 If someone who both people could agree has authority were to interject and make decisions, these conflicts would simmer as fast as they flare.

-Less than half (47%) of employees went to their managers with conflicts, and fewer than half of those 47% were satisfied with what their managers ended up doing.
+54% of employees believe their managers could better handle conflict if they address it immediately.
 By taking a proactive role when you see conflicts arise, you make swifter, more authoritative talent management decisions which will put an end to bickering and get people to move forward and improve productivity.

-Conflict resolution training is a value skill any employee can learn.
-It helps to
+Conflict resolution training is a valued skill any employee can learn.
+It helps to:

-and most importantly, come to an agreement with the other party.
-By implementing conflict resolution training in your workplace, employees will be more likely to resolve issues on their own, leaving managers alone (which you’ll appreciate).
-But this also means conflicts get resolved more quickly, meaning everyone can get back to work and be productive.
+By implementing conflict resolution training in your workplace, employees will be more likely to resolve issues on their own.
+This also means conflict is resolved more quickly, allowing for higher productivity.

-As long as people work together, there will be conflicts.
-They’re unavoidable, but that doesn’t mean you can’t reduce them, avoid, encourage working them through, or embrace them when you need to.
-Managing conflict in the workplace will help everyone work more productively, and ultimately make every employee a happier one.
+As long as people work together, there will be conflict.
+It’s not always avoidable, but that doesn’t mean you can’t reduce it and encourage working through the conflict, or embrace it when you need to.
+Managing conflict in the workplace will promote a more positive company culture and increase productivity.

-ClearCompany can help you manage your organization’s communication, meaning every employee is properly aligned and on task.
+ClearCompany can help you manage your organization’s communication to be sure every employee is properly aligned and on task.
 Sign up for a demo of our talent management software today and we’ll show you how we can help resolve employee conflict.

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent hundreds of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.